-This design idea shows you how to set up an automated door on an A frame chicken coop so it will open and close electronically.
+This design idea shows you how to set up an automated door on an A frame chicken coop by instructables so it will open and close electronically.

 The door of the A frame opens to an enclosed chicken run so the hens will enter a secure area when the door opens in the morning.
 The door is set on a timer to close at a specific time at night so you don’t have to go outside after dark.